cardano-foundation/CIPs/CIP-XXXX/README.md

 ### Acceptance Criteria

-- [ ] There is at least one protocol adapter for any of the existing query layers that implements this spec, that can be run.
+- [ ] There are at least two protocol adapter for any of the existing query layers that implements this spec, that can be run.
-- [ ] There is at least one offchain library that implements a provider interface for this CIP, effectively making it usable with the protocol adapter in production.
+- [ ] There are at least two offchain library that implements a provider interface for this CIP, effectively making it usable with the protocol adapter in production.

 ### Implementation Plan